AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-respecting-font-size-preferences-rems-62-5-percent.md

 Using a base font size of `62.5%`, together with `rem`, provides the ideal compromise between respecting user font size preferences and making it easier to translate pixel measurements into responsive units.
 Everyone wins!

-{% include unsplashAttribution.md name: "Chrissie Giannakoudi", username: "chrissiey", photo_id: "aVDnC9mgxBY" %}
+{% include unsplashAttribution.md name: "Chrissie Giannakoudi", username: "chrissiey", photoId: "aVDnC9mgxBY" %}